jdidion/atropos/README.md

 * Accept multiple input files.
 * Support SAM output.
 * Expand the list of contaminants that are detected by default.
-* Automate creation and sending of user statistics and crash reports using [pytattle](https://github.com/biologyguy/PyTattle).
 * Accessibility:
-    * Create recipes for conda and homebrew.
+    * Create recipe for homebrew.
-    * Create CWL tool description.
+    * Automatically update conda and homebrew recipes for each release.
     * Create Galaxy tool description using [argparse2tool](https://github.com/erasche/argparse2tool#cwl-specific-functionality).

 ### 1.3

 * Provide PacBio- and nanopore-specific options (https://github.com/marcelm/cutadapt/issues/120).
 * Currently, InsertAligner requires a single 3' adapter for each end.
 Adapter trimming will later be generalized so that A) the InsertAligner can handle multiple matched pairs of adapters and/or B) multiple different aligners can be used for different adapters.
+* Automate creation and sending of user statistics and crash reports using [pytattle](https://github.com/biologyguy/PyTattle).

 ### 1.4